humanfromnowhere/atof.github.io/README.md

 # atof.github.io
 my own atof function in c
+wrote this code for a homework